 I dont dissect albums, I dont have the attention span.
 The short but sweet run down on this album is that it's a Bay-Area thrash album from 1989.
 If you put it on, expecting a masterpiece of metal, you're going to be disappointed.
 If you just want to thrash though, this album is worth picking up.

-Side two’s “Insomnia” is worthy a listen with its elegant acoustical start and its dramatic bridge into a main riff that only half holds my interest, as does the rest of the track.
+Side two’s “Insomnia” is worth a listen with its elegant acoustical start and dramatic bridge into a main riff that only half holds my interest, much like the rest of the track.
 Again, the soloing is the high point.
 Another song with a saving grace for a chorus is “Deadly Intentions”.
-More acoustics, this time headier and more pronounced than those at the side’s start, is “Aftermath” in its entirety, and strums calmly into the wordless “Tribulation”, an instrumental that finally shows some true thrash grit with hunks of fast-picking action and some effective rhythmic shifts, but the rest of it is in the ordinary vein like the rest of the lp.
-“Hypothermia” is a fine finale to the record, absent of many of the choppy rhythms that ornament 96% of Defiance’s house so more inflictive, surging elements can shine a light on the path to the end.
+More acoustics, this time headier and more pronounced than those at the side’s start, is “Aftermath” in its entirety, which strums calmly into the wordless “Tribulation”, an instrumental that finally shows some true thrash grit with hunks of fast-picking action and some effective rhythmic shifts, but the rest of it is in the ordinary vein.
+“Hypothermia” is a fine finale to the record, absent of many of the choppy rhythms that ornament 96% of Defiance’s house, therefore more inflictive, surging elements shine a light on the path to the end.

 The Jeff Waters production, while glaring with high hopes, is rather weak-kneed and thin and not the kind of job that was expected from such a reputable guy at that time.